|Catalog | Mobile Site | Mobile Catalog | Contact Us|

 A HISTORY OF WAUCONDA AREA LIBRARY

-Wauconda Area Library had its beginning in early 1939, when the Wauconda Woman’s Club spent $35 to purchase of enough books to fill one Shelf at the Wauconda High School Library.
+Wauconda Area Library had its beginning in early 1939, when the Wauconda Woman’s Club spent $35 to purchase enough books to fill one shelf at the Wauconda High School Library.
 Eleanore Herrod, an English teacher and librarian, donated one hour of her time at the end of her teaching schedule each day toward lending out books from this shelf.

 As more books were added and donations received, the space at the high school library became inadequate and impractical.
 In August, 1948, under the leadership of Mary Lueder, the library was moved to upstairs rooms at the Sports Shop on Main Street, and the library became officially known as Wauconda Public Library.
 Wendell Dickson was President of the Wauconda Woman's Club at this time.